-Learning about barriers and opportunities to practitioner-researcher collaborations in Ho Chi Minh City and Hanoi (Vietnam)jeff
+Learning about barriers and opportunities to practitioner-researcher collaborations in Ho Chi Minh City and Hanoi (Vietnam)

 Image- Hanoi, Vietnam: Air Pollution is one of the topic areas of the Vietnam R4D Conference.
 Alexandra Towns (CRS)